lombardpress/lombardpress-schema/docs/critical.md

 Ergo non sequitur quod <surplus>quia</surplus> in probationem dicitur.
 ```

-In a processed text, this could for example result in the following text:
+In a processed text, this could result in the following text:

 > Ergo non sequitur quod [quia] in probationem dicitur.

 ## sic

 ### Description

-`sic` is used to indicate that according to the best judgement of the editor the demarcated text is corrupt, and the editor does not know how to solve the problem satisfyingly.
-Notice that this does not mean that there is a passage that the editor is not able to read, nor that a gap is left in the text, nor a physical damage is in the manuscript, but that the text as transmitted is unsolvably incomprehensible.
+`sic` is used to indicate that, according to the best judgement of the editor, the demarcated text is corrupt, and the editor does not know how to solve the problem satisfyingly.
+Notice that this does not mean that there is a passage that the editor is not able to read, nor that a gap is left in the text, nor a physical damage is in the manuscript, but that the text as transmitted is incomprehensible.

 ### Rules